Rainbow-Dreamer/sf2_loader/README.md

 This sf2 loader is compatible with both 32-bit and 64-bit python versions, for python >= 3.6, so be sure your installed python version match the requirements for this package to use.

-This package is currently only being tested on windows and Linux, I am going to test on macOS recently and make compatible versions of this package for macOS.
+This package is currently being tested on Windows, Linux and macOS.
+For Windows version, this package is tested on Windows 10.
-Once it is finished, I will put the download links for macOS compatible versions of sf2 loader here (and maybe some instructions for installation and using exclusively for macOS).

 Update: (2021/9/5) The Linux compatible version is ready, the installation and configuration of linux compatible version is at the installation section of this readme.
 This linux compatible version of sf2_loader is tested on Ubuntu 18.04.5.

+Update: (2021/9/5) The macOS compatible version is ready, the installation and configuration of linux compatible version is at the installation section of this readme.
+This macOS compatible version of sf2_loader is tested on Catalina.10.15.5.

 ## Installation